techidaily/site-win11-tips/source/_posts/the-ultimate-guide-overcoming-the-100-barrier-in-windows.md

 ![Run button for Windows Update troubleshooter](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/windows-update-troubleshooter.jpg)
 4. The troubleshooter will now begin scanning the system for potential errors.
 If it finds issues, it will recommend fixes.
 In that case, click on **Apply this fix**.

-5. If not, click **Close the troubleshooter** and move to the next method below.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6kzbT13ds3M?si=hBInu0Or-cX2ANJF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UoBCgLTmznE?si=MXXiGsd2qpd_DrzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+5. If not, click **Close the troubleshooter** and move to the next method below.

 ## 6\.
 Boot Into Safe Mode